Report: Meek Mill to Be Freed From Prison

 To the Philadelphia District Attorney’s office, I’m grateful for your commitment to justice – not only for my case, but for others that have been wrongfully jailed due to police misconduct.
 Although I’m blessed to have the resources to fight this unjust situation, I understand that many people of color across the country don’t have that luxury and I plan to use my platform to shine a light on those issues.
 In the meantime, I plan to work closely with my legal team to overturn this unwarranted conviction and look forward to reuniting with my family and resuming my music career.”

 On Tuesday, Mill was visited in prison by Kevin Hart, who also shared the good news of Mill’s release on Instagram.
-76ers co-owner Michael Rubin is reportedly en route to the prison to pick up Mill; it is believed Mill will attend tonight’s 76ers NBA playoffs game where his team will go for the series win at home.
+Watch a livestream of his release below: